7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 - You need reliable high-speed internet.
 Setup takes three steps: plug the box into your router, connect your phone, and start calling.
 Most people can do this themselves without a technician.

-Vonage Extensions App lets you use your home number on your smartphone.
-Call Filter blocks unwanted calls, Americans average about 17 spam calls a month.
-Voicemail Plus sends messages to your email.
-SimulRing rings up to five phones at once when you get a call.
-Virtual Numbers in different area codes let family call you at local rates.
+The Vonage Extensions app lets you use your home number right from your smartphone.
+Call Filter screens out unwanted calls, which matters when the average American fields about 17 spam calls a month.
+Voicemail Plus forwards your messages to email.
+SimulRing can ring up to five phones at once when a call comes in, and Virtual Numbers in other area codes let family reach you at local rates.

 Vonage provides 911 service, but you need to register your address so emergency responders know where to go.